dereuromark/cakephp-queue/docs/README.md

 get quite a few overlapping workers and thus more "parallel" processing power.
 Play around with it, but just don't shoot over the top.

+Also don't forget to set Configure key `'Queue.maxworkers'` to a reasonable value per server.
+If, for any reason, some of the jobs should take way longer, you want to avoid additional x workers to be started.
+It will then just not start now ones beyond this count until the already running ones are finished.
+This is an important server protection to avoid overloading.

 ## Admin backend